KDragos/TheMaze-ry/README.md

 - Procedurely generated walls, key spawn points, and collectibles to ensure that each time the game is played, the layout is different.
 - Sound effects have been added when collecting an item, moving between waypoints, and interacting with (unlocking or opening) the door.
 - Animations for the coins, key, and door.
 Help text also has a scrolling annimation to prevent messages from overlapping.
-- A messaging system that provides helpful text about what items were picked up and the status of the door.
+- A messaging system that provides helpful text about what items were picked up, game directions, and the status of the door.
 - A heads up display (HUD) containing: (1) a graphic for the key.
 A gray icon will indicate that the key isn't picked up yet.
 A gold key indicates it has been collected.
 (2) A place to track score (collected coins).
 (3) A total of all the coins that are on the board.
 - Added replay and quit buttons to the final win UI screen.